 - It is your responsibility to be informed about classroom and exam policies and procedures at the visiting school.
 If you have questions, contact the Office of Academic Services.

-NOTE: All NYU School of Law Exams require the use of a computer.
+NOTE: All NYU Law Exams require the use of a computer.
 Please see the NYU Law exam website for further details.